QuantEcon/lecture-python.myst/lectures/ge_arrow.md

 continuously differentiable, strictly concave function of consumption $c\geq 0$  of one good.

-The utility function pf person $k$ satisfies the Inada condition
+The utility function of person $k$ satisfies the Inada condition

 $$ \lim_{c \downarrow 0} u'_k(c) = +\infty.$$